 Another aspect of difference theory that women come out on top of is the need to win.
 Deborah Tannen, who really put difference theory in the spotlight, says that women see the world as a network of connections while men tend to see the world as a competitive place.
 This makes men much more likely to make decisions motivated by the need to beat a competitor.
 This type of behavior disregards risk, something women are far less likely to do.

 All of this isn’t to say that all women are like this or that all men aren’t as well.
 These are of course, generalities.
 But they are things to consider when we think how women are changing the landscape of managing their finances and investments, for the better.
-These generalities offer insights to how men can learn from women and evolve alongside them.
+These generalities offer insights in how men can learn from women and evolve alongside them.
 Because of our differences, we become better as a whole when we look out how women have changed the way we’ve traditionally thought about building wealth.